Gokhan-Kayhan/Intel_Optimization_for_TensorFlow_on_Intel_DevCloud/sections/kernel.md

 python -c "import intel_extension_for_tensorflow as itex; print(itex.__version__)"
 ```

+All other packages should be installed in this way.
+For example in my case, _"tqdm"_ package was missing too.
+Therefore, it was installed with `pip install --upgrade tqdm` command.

 ### 4 - Create new kernel
 Now we can create a new kernel for the Jupyter notebook based on the new conda environment. _(If we run our Python script in terminal via SSH, this part is not necessary)_